geudde/attic-chest/pages/13.reference/01.porden/docs.md

 While to this dreary realm, through ways unknown,

-Maria strays, unaided and alone !
+Maria strays, unaided and alone!

 Oh! who shall now her erring steps direct,

-In fear sustain her, and from foes protect !
+In fear sustain her, and from foes protect!